evanwill/workshop-template/README.md

 Works best for about 5 pages of instructions, plus index, all written in Markdown.
 The navigation to the main pages is exposed at top and bottom of each page for easy stepping through the lessons.

+## Why?

+Rather than making slides for a workshop, why not make a website?
+It's easier to write, access, share, and reuse.
+GitHub and gh-pages makes this super easy.

+## Details

 To include pages in the nav, add the yml `nav: true`.

 Put images in the `images` directory.